appdefensealliance/ASA-WG/CONTRIBUTING.md

    - Move items from `[Unreleased]` to the new version section.
    - Include the date and a summary of all changes.
    - Update the top-of-file version stamp in each changed spec to the target release version.
-   - Update the "Specification Version" box in each affected Lab Template (`Submission Forms and Templates/Lab Templates/*.docx`) to the target release version, so the report templates stay in sync with the specs they reference.
+   - Update the "Specification Version" box in each affected Lab Template (`Submission Forms and Templates/Lab Templates/*.docx`) and Developer Questionnaire (`Submission Forms and Templates/Developer Questionnaires/*.xlsx`) to the target release version, so the report templates and onboarding questionnaires stay in sync with the specs they reference.
 3. **Open a PR targeting `main`** from the release branch.
    - Title: `Release vX.Y.Z`
    - Body: Summary of all included WG PRs and their issue references.